-- 51 Under either circumstance, the Company must demonstrate a quantifiable benefit to Washington ratepayers.
+- Under either circumstance, the Company must demonstrate a quantifiable benefit to Washington ratepayers.
 When a facility is actually used to provide service, its costs and benefits can be readily identified and allocated appropriately.
 The same cannot be said for resources that do not provide direct service or only have occasional or potential value to Washington ratepayers.
-While such resources may still be compensable under our statutory scheme, they require more complex analysis, which must consider and quantify any indirect benefit72 sought to be recovered in rates. - 52 We find the Company has not sufficiently demonstrated either the direct or indirect benefits to Washington of its integrated systemwide resources.
-Without such proof, we cannot conclude that PacifiCorp's integrated resources are "used and useful for service in this state." - 53 The Company bases its "benefits" analysis and the Revised Protocol on the fundamental premise that the Company operates as an integrated six-state system.
-The evidence in the record demonstrates that resources recently acquired in Utah were purchased or built to serve the increasing load in Utah and the Eastern control area73 and that there are significant transmission constraints impeding the exchange of power between the Western and Eastern control areas.74 The Company responds to questions regarding the benefits of these investments for Washington, not with quantitative evidence of the benefits, but with unsubstantiated broad statements about the potential to move power through the South Idaho Exchange contract, the opportunity to redispatch power, the availability of the Bonneville peaking contract to serve the Western control area,
+While such resources may still be compensable under our statutory scheme, they require more complex analysis, which must consider and quantify any indirect benefit sought to be recovered in rates. - We find the Company has not sufficiently demonstrated either the direct or indirect benefits to Washington of its integrated systemwide resources.
+Without such proof, we cannot conclude that PacifiCorp's integrated resources are "used and useful for service in this state." - The Company bases its "benefits" analysis and the Revised Protocol on the fundamental premise that the Company operates as an integrated six-state system.
+The evidence in the record demonstrates that resources recently acquired in Utah were purchased or built to serve the increasing load in Utah and the Eastern control area and that there are significant transmission constraints impeding the exchange of power between the Western and Eastern control areas.
+The Company responds to questions regarding the benefits of these investments for Washington, not with quantitative evidence of the benefits, but with unsubstantiated broad statements about the potential to move power through the South Idaho Exchange contract, the opportunity to redispatch power, the availability of the Bonneville peaking contract to serve the Western control area,

-72 Indirect benefits include avoided costs, off-system sales revenues or other systemwide benefits.
-73 Exhs.
-422, 423, 424C, 425C, 426C, 427, 428C, 429C, 430C, 431, 432, 433C, 434C, 435C, the possibility of off-system or wholesale sales revenues, the potential to defer resource acquisition for the Western control area, and the enhancement of system reliability.75
+&lt;sup>72 Indirect benefits include avoided costs, off-system sales revenues or other systemwide benefits.

-436C, 437C, 438C, 439C, 545, 547, 548, 549, 550.
+&lt;sup>73 Exhs.
+422, 423, 424C, 425C, 426C, 427, 428C, 429C, 430C, 431, 432, 433C, 434C, 435C, 436C, 437C, 438C, 439C, 545, 547, 548, 549, 550.

-74 PacifiCorp Reply Brief, ¶ 6; see also Exh.
+&lt;sup>74 PacifiCorp Reply Brief, ¶ 6; see also Exh.
 331-T at 3:21 (Duvall).